boxxa/ihatecobain/README.md

 No guarantees on this.
 Know how to setup twitter API keys and then go from there.
 You need to manually update the parameters when the tweet ID limit is.
 I also am stripping off replies on this.

+Use at your own risk.
+This does hit blockchain.info's API